Back to blog

 The logic that we’ll follow to automate this process is as follows:

-1. We’ll use Oxylabs’ SERP Scraper API to gather the public data from SERPs and get the top results for a specific keyword.
+1. We’ll use Oxylabs’ SERP Scraper API (part of Web Scraper API) to gather the public data from SERPs and get the top results for a specific keyword.

 2. We’ll scrape the URLs that are ranking in the first positions of the SERPs and obtain the required on-page content that we’ll use for our analysis.